Pembroke Players: Pembroke Players German Tour (1957 - 1970, 2005)

-Pembroke Players Japan Tour (2007 - )
+Pembroke Players Japan Tour (2007 - 2016)

 The Pembroke Players Japan Tour was conceived by a small group of Pembroke students in 2006 and spun off from the main committee as a separate body.
 It was launched with a vision of youth exchange via a modern, accessible Shakespeare production and accompanying workshops.
 The tours build upon Pembroke's long historical links with Japanese institutions.
 The society has enjoyed the patronage of the Daiwa Anglo-Japanese Foundation and the GB Sasakawa Foundation since its inception.

 PPJT 2007

 The inaugural tour of Romeo and Juliet staged five performances in Japan, visiting Tokyo, Wakayama and Kochi.
 It also held UK performances at the Embassy of Japan and the Barrandov Opera in Needham Market.
 Press and public reaction was highly favourable.

-An edited record of the performance is on YouTube: Romeo & Juliet.

 PPJT 2008

 The Midsummer Night's Dream tour (directed by James Lewis) expanded in September 2008 under the auspices of the British Council's UK-Japan 2008 project, with nine performances at universities across Japan.
 UK productions were held in King's College Chapel, Cambridge and the Greenwood Theatre, London.
 The tour was also offered a BBC weblog which it maintained in conjunction with its first Japanese language blog.
 It was directed by James Lewis.